krzaku/proj/doc/documentation.rst

 This step will create 3 vms:

-- riak1 - first node with Stanchion, Riak and Riak CS
+- riak1 (eth1 ip address 192.168.233.101/24) - first node with Stanchion, Riak and Riak CS
-- riak2 and riak3 - nodes with Riak and Riak CS
+- riak2 (eth1 ip address 192.168.233.102/24) and riak3 (eth1 ip address 192.168.233.103/24) - nodes with Riak and Riak CS

+eth0 interface is NAT-ed with u01 for Vagrant management. eth1 interface is bridged with vport1 for riak1, vport2 for riak2 and vport3 for riak3.

 TODO
 ============